IO-08/Discord-Bot-/README.md

 # Discord-Bot-

-Hi My name is Ayo and I am self-employed bot developer and a second year studnet from the univerosty of Toronto.
-Listed above is the discord bot that I coded  to send encourage messages and quote when certain words are entered.
-More updates to come!
+Hi, My name is Ayo, and I am a self-employed bot developer and a second-year student at the University of Toronto.
+Listed above is the discord bot I coded to send encouraging messages and quotes when certain words are entered.
+Thank you for being here, and more updates to come!